The family meal, once a common American tradition, is now outdated. Family gatherings can come back.

-Through the family meal, your child learns how to make conversation, use good manners and how to eat nutritiously.
+Through the family meal, your child learns how to make conversation, use good manners and eat nutritiously.
 When viewed in this light, the family meal is well worth the effort it takes to orchestrate.
 Eating five or more meals together per week appears to be the magic number for gaining the most benefits, according to The National Center on Addiction and Substance Abuse at Columbia University.

 So, knowing all this, how can you make the family meal a realistic goal, and a pleasant experience?

-Be creative!
-You could let kids have a hearty snack when they get home and then eat the family meal at 8PM What about bringing a picnic dinner to soccer and eating right before or after the practice.
-You could even pick up take-out and eat in the car together!
-The keyword here is "together".
+Consider cutting back on one (or more!) activities or choose activities that don't compete with dinnertime.
+Most importantly, get creative!
+Try giving the children a hearty snack when they get home and then eat the family meal later in the evening.
+What about a picnic dinner on the soccer field before or after practice?
+Or eating take-out in the car together?
+The keyword here is together.

 2. More importantly, I do not have time to make dinner after working 8 stressful hours.